Mardi Himal helicopter tour from Pokhara

 Weather rules the day

-Flights are weather-dependent and can shift or postpone at short notice.
+Flights are weather and air-traffic dependent and can shift or postpone at short notice, even within a fixed morning schedule.
 Keep a flexible morning, and ideally a spare day in Pokhara, so a cloudy start does not cost you the flight.

 From Pokhara or Kathmandu.